Error-404-NotFound/RISC-V-SIMULATOR/README.md

 - [x] Other .asm files added for reference.
 - [ ] Encoding And Decoding of Instructions.
 - [ ] GUI interface.
+    ### Phase-2
+- [x] Distribution into stages, i.e., IF,ID/RF, EX, MEM,WB
+- [x] Pipelining of the Stages with and without Data Dorwarding
+- [x] Application of Static 1-bit Branch Predictor

 <p align="right">(<a href="#readme-top">back to top</a>)</p>